 If God said it, He will do it.
 Faith is acting upon what He says.

 American baseball legend Yogi Berra was the first to utter the phrase in 1973: It ain’t over till it’s over.
 It was then uttered by Sylvester Stallone in his 2006 boxing-comeback flick Rocky Balboa.
-The movie was released in the same year as when God spoke these five things to me.
+Coincidentally, the movie was released in the same year as when God spoke these five things to me.

-It’s a very inspirational quote.
-But I wasn’t aware of this quote until I first heard an edited version of it from God that night:
+I wasn’t aware of this quote until I first heard an edited version of it from God that night:

 “Did I say it’s over?
 It’s not over till I say it’s over.